bmil-jnu/FetoML/README.md

 **Command:**

-`python FetoML.py -input input.csv -model model_name`
+`python FetoML.py -input input.csv -model model_name -output output_name`

-- input.csv: Fill in the csv file you want to predict.
+- `input.csv`: Fill in the csv file you want to predict.
 The columns in the csv file must contain 'name', 'smiles', and 'category'.
 Also, the location of the csv file must exist in the **'Data'** folder.

-- model: Enter the model you want to use for your prediction.
+- `model`: Enter the model you want to use for your prediction.
 The model input must be chosen from 'LR', 'SVM', 'RF', 'ET', 'GBM', 'XGB', or 'NN'.
 Alternatively, you can enter 'all' or 'recommend'.

     - `all`: You can have results from all available models.
     - `recommend`: You can have results from the models recommended in the paper (ET and NN models).
     - Selecting more than one model to get results: Enter two or more models separated by ',' but cannot include `all` or `recommend`.
 Example: `RF,ET,NN`

+- `output_name`: Enter a name to distinguish the file you'll receive as a result.
+The csv file will be output in the form of `{output_name}_{model_name}_predict_result.csv` in the **'Results'** folder.

 **Example:**

-``python FetoML.py -input fetal_toxicity_Test.csv -model recommend``
+`python FetoML.py -input fetal_toxicity_Test.csv -model recommend -output sample`

 ### Using hyperparameters from our proposed model to make predictions after training on a new training set